What Can Python Be Used for? Everything You Need to Know

 Python owes its raging popularity to two of its main attributes – simplicity and flexibility.
 It’s thrilling in the way that it allows programmers to write real code on their first day of learning.
 As a matter of fact, the main motivation behind creating Python was to overcome readability problems that are so common in other programming languages.
 Even the least disciplined developers can produce readable and maintainable code in Python well into the development process – something they wouldn’t be able to do with other languages.

 Another substantial factor that drives Python’s unparalleled growth is its versatility.
-It can be used for many different purposes – web development, mobile development, deployment automation, and data science.
+Python can be used for many different purposes – web development, mobile development, deployment automation, and data science.
 In fact, the sharp increase in data science demand has further fueled the surging popularity of the language.

 As a rule, startups require a special approach to development, mainly because they tend to have strictly limited budgets.
 Time is also an issue, since it is directly correlated with money.
 Then there is also the question of flexibility and scaling, because the products undergo continuous market testing.
 This is why startups are especially sensitive when it comes to choosing a programming language.
 If not selected properly, the wrong language can put you at a bigger risk for overestimation, over budgeting, and rigidity.